-This report is the Annual Report for the period July 2012 to June 2013 by the Taranaki Regional Council describing the monitoring programme associated with the resource consents held by South Taranaki District Council for the Eltham wastewater treatment plant system.
+This report is the Annual Report for the period July 2013 to June 2014 by the Taranaki Regional Council describing the monitoring programme associated with the resource consent held by South Taranaki District Council for the Eltham wastewater treatment plant system.

 This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consent held by South Taranaki District Council related to the discharge of treated wastes into the Mangawhero Stream only under conditions of heavy rainfall.
-While this is the twenty-sixth Annual Report to be prepared by the Taranaki Regional Council to cover these discharges and their effects, it is the third to report upon performance since the diversion of the treated wastes discharge out of the Mangawhero Stream, to the Hawera WWTP system.
+While this is the twenty-seventh Annual Report to be prepared by the Taranaki Regional Council to cover discharges and their effects, it is the fourth to report upon performance since the diversion of the treated wastes discharge out of the Mangawhero Stream, to the Hawera WWTP system.